-The Ministry of Regional Development and Infrastructure of Georgia called on the U.S.-based Conti International, one of the main partners of Anaklia deep sea port project, which decided to quit the Anaklia Development Consortium, to submit to the government a plan on attracting “western strategic investor” to the project, which will replace Conti Group at the same value.
+The Ministry of Regional Development and Infrastructure of Georgia called on the Anaklia Development Consortium to submit to the government a plan on attracting “western strategic investor” to the project, which will replace U.S.-based Conti International, one of the main partners of Anaklia deep sea port project, which decided to quit the Anaklia Development Consortium, at the same value.

 In a statement released on August 17, the Ministry noted that Conti Group was the only member of the Anaklia Development Consortium, which met tender conditions on construction of deep sea port in Anaklia.

 It also said that it is impossible to build the Anaklia port “without an experienced and financially strong strategic investor;” claiming that after Conti Group’s quitting, “the Georgian member of the Consortium will successfully build the Anaklia port does not correspond to reality,” it noted.

 The Infrastructure Ministry noted that Conti Group “only formally participated” in the project and that “no real strategic investor existed” from the very beginning.